IJDykeman/ijdykeman.github.io/_posts/2020-04-20-analytic-fog-shader.markdown

 ## Fog Model

-The shader makes a few assumptions about the fog we are dealing with.  	it essentially treats each piece of fog as a tiny semi transparent white diffuse surface.
+The shader makes a few assumptions about the fog we are dealing with.
+It essentially treats each piece of fog as a tiny, semi transparent, white, diffuse surface.
-* The shader assumes that when fog scatters light uniformly in all directions.
+* The shader assumes that fog scatters light uniformly in all directions.
 Real fog or smoke does not necessarily have this property, but it’s a fine approximation for the look we’re going for.
 * The shader assumes that all wavelengths of light interact with the fog in the same way.
 In reality, this is often not true.
 For instance, Rayleigh scattering turns the sky blue by scattering blue light more than other wavelengths.
-* The light emanating from the fog varies with the inverse square of the distance from the light source.
+* The light emanating from the fog varies with the inverse square of the distance from the light source to the fog.
 This has no basis in reality, but looks fine.
 Lots of resources exist that explain how fog really scatters light and I’m sure you could extend this method with those formulas.

 The results are compelling even with these simplifications in place.

-## An Analytic Solution for Out Scattering
+## An Analytic Solution

 Given an infinitesimal fog fragment (imagine a little cube of fog), I’ll say that the light being emitted by that fog fragment is

-$$ \text{light} = \frac{1}{\text{distance from light to fog fragment}^2} $$
+$$ \text{light} = \frac{1}{(\text{distance from light to fog fragment})^2} $$

 This is saying that the light coming from each fog fragment falls off with the inverse-square of its distance to the light, just like the light coming from a diffuse surface would.